heroku/buildpacks-php/README.md

 ![Heroku Cloud Native Buildpack: heroku/php][cnb-banner]

-`heroku/php` is the [Heroku Cloud Native Buildpack](heroku-buildpacks) for PHP applications.
+`heroku/php` is the [Heroku Cloud Native Buildpack][heroku-buildpacks] for PHP applications.
 It builds PHP application source code into application images with minimal configuration.

 > [!IMPORTANT]
-> This is a [Cloud Native Buildpack](cnb), and is a component of the [Heroku Cloud Native Buildpacks](heroku-buildpacks) project.
-If you are instead looking for the Heroku Classic Buildpack for PHP (for use on the Heroku platform), you may find it [here](classic-buildpack).
+> This is a [Cloud Native Buildpack][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-buildpacks] project.
+If you are instead looking for the Heroku Classic Buildpack for PHP (for use on the Heroku platform), you may find it [here][classic-buildpack].

 ## Usage

 > [!NOTE]
 > Before getting started, ensure you have the `pack` CLI installed.
-Installation instructions are available [here](pack-install).
+Installation instructions are available [here][pack-install].

 To build a PHP application codebase into a production image: